-Youth in foster care or extended foster care homes with a family are usually considered dependents on their foster parent's tax return.
-Youth who lived with relatives or foster families in 2019 should talk with their relatives or foster family, or someone else they think might have claimed them, to see if they filed a 2019 tax return listing them as a dependent.
+tax return.
+Youth who lived with relatives or foster families in 2019 should talk with their relatives or foster family to see if they filed a 2019 tax return listing them as a dependent.

 What do youth and young adults who are not considered dependents need to do to make sure they receive an economic impact payment if they are eligible?